-Jeff Rowes serves as a senior attorney at the Institute for Justice.
-His practice focuses on private property rights, free speech, and economic liberty.
+Jeff Rowes is a senior attorney at the Institute for Justice.
+His practice focuses on private property, economic liberty, and free speech.

 Jeff's Cases